-The Company owns a portfolio of marketable securities which have been received as part of option payments on properties owned or on option by the Company.
+The Company owned a portfolio of marketable securities which had been received as part of option payments on properties owned or on option by the Company.
+During the year ended December 31, 2023, the Company disposed of all of these securities.